jfresh401/Sentry/README.md

+ADDED 3/13/2025: Both TFT and OLED setups for wireless SentrySync.

 ADDED 3/9/2025: SentrySync can now be remote and wireless running even on batteries!

 ADDED 3/6/2025: SentrySync is now in Full Color!
 New files and diagram added.